ZKAW/wifi-deauther/README.md

 That's it !

-**MORE**
+**IMPORTANT NOTES**

-- Please note that this script is designed for **Linux** based operating systems.
+- This script is designed for **Linux** based operating systems.
 Using this script in another operating system may cause errors.
+- The use of two wireless cards is **highly recommended** to avoid errors and complications.